AlbinIngholm/RCTestingAnalyzer/README.md

 npm run build
 ```
 2. Deploy the `build/` directory.
-3. Set the `REACT_APP_OPENWEATHERMAP_API_KEY` environment variable in your hosting platform’s settings.
+3. Set the necessary environment variables in your hosting platform’s settings.

 ## Contributing
 Feel free to submit issues or pull requests to improve the project.
 Ensure you follow the existing code style and include tests where applicable.